-Even pedestrians and cyclists could be aboard the capsule that would carry 8 to 16 people as the firm stated.
+As the firm stated, even pedestrians and cyclists could be aboard the capsule that would carry 8 to 16 people.
 Last month, Musk expressed his visualization of entry and exit points, each per mile.
-The tunnel would have a 12-feet diameter and the entire project would be funded by private money, the spokesman for the firm said.
+The spokesman for the firm said that the tunnel would have a 12-feet diameter, and the entire project would be funded by private money.

-In April this year, Musk said at a Ted Conference, “One of the most soul-destroying things is traffic.
+Musk said at a Ted Conference in April this year, “One of the most soul-destroying things is traffic.
 It affects people in every part of the world.
 It takes away so much of your life.
 It’s horrible.
 It’s particularly horrible in L.A.”

 He further said at the conference that it would take 6 minutes to travel from Westwood to LAX via the tunnel and that the tunnel would be the inception of creating “a three-dimensional network of tunnels.”

-Musk on Twitter said last month that the project can be finished by one year, a record speed in terms of tunneling in dense urban regions.
+Musk on Twitter said last month that the project could be finished by one year, a record speed in terms of tunneling in dense urban regions.

-Advocates raised questions on ‘induced demand’ that is defined as more space for cars draws more drivers.
+Advocates raised questions on ‘induced demand’, defined as more space for cars drawing more drivers.
 This is well known in the widening of 405 Freeway that cost over $1 billion but failed to improve travel times.

-On Tuesday, Councilman Mike Bonin invited the Boring Co. representatives for discussing with the City Council next year regarding the proposal.
-Additionally, he asked for a report on policy and regulatory questions that are needed to be considered.
+On Tuesday, Councilman Mike Bonin invited the Boring Co. representatives to discuss the proposal with the City Council next year.
+Additionally, he asked for a report on policy and regulatory questions that needed to be considered.
 Bonin seemed serious about the proposal and expressed his wish to focus on the works rather than fuelling the public imagination.

 Presently, the tunnel’s first stage is constructed in Hawthorne.
-Back in August, L.A. officials approved the Boring Co.’s request on a tunnel that starts west from Space X headquarters towards LAX which has grown to 500 feet by October.
+Back in August, L.A. officials approved the Boring Co.’s request for a tunnel that starts west from Space X headquarters towards LAX, which has grown to 500 feet by October.